 # All Categories

-Here’s one thing you quickly learn after having kids: the questions buzzing through your head never stop.
+Here are two things you quickly learn after having kids: first, it is imperative you find kid-friendly places you also enjoy (good news: we’re here with the scoop on kid-friendly spots in Knoxville.
+You’re in the right spot😂); and second, the questions buzzing through your head never stop.
 Things you never considered fixating on now enter your brain space and multiply daily.

 In fact, if you’re not careful, you’ll almost certainly find yourself holding a baby at 2am, red-eyed and sleep deprived, scrolling through fifteen different diaper bags you are now convinced will change the game for you.
 They won’t, most likely — but that’s okay because what that new bag might attract is one of the greatest things you could ever hope for: a mom friend.